rubenk/pdns/docs/settings.rst

 -  String

 If set, change user id to this uid for more security.
-See `"Security settings & considerations <../common/security.md>`__.
+See :doc:`security`.

 .. _setting-slave: